 As a teacher, you have to look after yourself, and especially your health, both physical and mental.
 Always avoid lifting or shifting heavy furniture, or any other such items.
 That is someone else’s job.
 Find out who that person is as soon as possible at the beginning of the school year,

 A teacher CANNOT have a bad back!

 cold viruses, all year, as brought to school by the students and other staff.
-Make sure you eat a diet rich in fruit and vegetables, drink lots of water, including especially foods that boost your immune system (see Section
+Make sure you eat a diet rich in fruit and vegetables, drink lots of water ~ a minimum of 2-3 litres daily, including especially foods that boost your immune system (see Section

 plenty of water throughout the day.
 Check with the School Rules to ascertain if your students are allowed to drink water from unspillable bottles or cups during class.

 properly.
 Most colds are passed on when you touch the hand of an infected person, or a surface contaminated with the cold virus, and then touch your eyes or nose, transmitting the infection

 SLEEP ~ Getting eight to nine hours sustained sleep a night helps maintain your immune system and prevents you catching a cold.
 But it’s not just going to bed on time that counts; you need good

 The evidence is mounting on the lack of attainment and failure to achieve expected results for students, and everyone in the workplace.

 your students WHY they need nine to ten hours sustained sleep nightly.